Shipping Containers

-The use of redundant steel shipping containers or 'sea containers' for storage and adaptation as a building material has become more common on residential, commercial and industrial properties.
+The use of redundant steel shipping containers for storage and adaptation as a building material has become more common on residential, commercial and industrial properties.

-This page provides information on the application requirements for sea containers and circumstances when the Shire will grant approval.
+This page provides information on the application requirements for shipping containers and circumstances when the Shire will grant approval.

 This information should be taken as a guide only and we recommend contacting the Shire's Planning & Development Services team for advice before making any commitments.